okeowo-cloud/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3-print_alphabt.py: program prints the ASCII alphabet except 'q' and 'e', in lowercase, not followed by a new line.

-4-print_hexa.py: program prints numbers from 0 to 99 in decimal and hexadecimal
+4-print_hexa.py: program prints numbers from 0 to 98 in decimal and hexadecimal in  a specified format

+5-print_comb2.py: program prints numbers from 0 to 99 separated by comma.